Chapter 2

 “Hard to say.
 It’s mostly gibberish.
 Except this morning.”

-He remains silent, fidgeting with his eyebrow.
+He remains silent, fidgeting with his eyebrows.

 “Have you found yourself avoiding any particular thoughts or memories recently?”